The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/basic-guide.md

 ![Nature's Minne](https://xivapi.com/i/002000/002615_hr1.png)

 **Nature's Minne** - This increases all healing received.
 That includes any shields that are based on a potency.
 Nature's Minne has a lot of good uses:
-	- Helping when healers need to single heal more than just the tank
+	- Helping when healers need to single heal more than just the tank.
-	- Putting it on the tank on big dungeon pulls
+	- Putting it on the tank on big dungeon pulls.
-	- Coordinating with a Scholar to buff an **Adloquium** + **Deployment Tactics**
+	- Coordinating with a Scholar to buff an **Adloquium** + **Deployment Tactics**.
-	- Using it on yourself when you make a mistake or miss a heal
+	- Using it on yourself when you make a mistake or miss a heal.

 ![The Warden's Paean](https://xivapi.com/i/002000/002609_hr1.png)